Electrics-Eagles/PiElectricsEaglesOS/README.md

 ```
 Grab lot of coffee , films whatever you like ... build can take up one hour

-finnaly build woith docker assume that you care in source code directory:
+finnaly build with docker assume that you care in source code directory:
 ```
 docker build .
 ```